sriramvv/Implementing_SCD_Redshift/README.md

 Build ETL Pipeline
 1.Implement the logic in etl.py to load data from S3 to staging tables on Redshift.
-2.Implement the logic in etl.py to load data from staging tables to analytics tables on Redshift.
+2.Implement the logic in etl.py to load data from staging tables to dimension tables on Redshift.
 3.Test by running etl.py after running create_tables.py and running the analytic queries on your Redshift database to compare your results with the expected results.
 4.Delete your redshift cluster when finished.